 Outpatient Detox– Often times, outpatient detox is not recommended but may be a suitable treatment option for those struggling with less severe cases of addiction.
 Addictions that can be overcame through weekly check-ins with our clinical team where medication such as methadone is prescribed may be a good route for individuals that don’t need around-the-clock care.
 In situations where finances are tight or where recovering addicts need to work or be at home to care for their family – an outpatient detox program will allow them to begin recovery while being able to maintain employment in addition to being able to tend to daily responsibilities.

 Inpatient Detox– In a majority of cases, a residential or inpatient detox program is recommended as it’s the most effective treatment program in terms of helping recovering addicts to avoid a relapse.
-Medical care, support, and medicated treatment to help withdrawals subside is available round-the-clock to inpatient detox patients.
+Medical care, support, and medicated treatment to help withdrawals subside are available round-the-clock to inpatient detox patients.
 A majority of the detox programs offered by drug rehab centers are inpatient.
-Our inpatient detox program allows patients to seamlessly transition in to our continuum of care which focuses on recovery for not only the addiction itself but for the mind, body, and soul.
+Our inpatient detox program at Detox of South Florida allows patients to seamlessly transition into our continuum of care which focuses on recovery for not only the addiction itself but for the mind, body, and soul.

-Our inpatient detox program takes a holistic treatment approach and will encompass therapy and support group sessions to help patients become stable and balanced as a whole.
+Our inpatient detox program at Detox of South Florida takes a holistic treatment approach and will encompass therapy and support group sessions to help patients become stable and balanced as a whole.
 Emotional and physical healing are important components to long-term recovery and patients in our residential detoxification program enjoy being able to participate in the array of alternative therapy programs that we have available (art therapy, music therapy, equine therapy – just to name a few).